Nuvalence/java-docker-workshop/workshops/arch-evol-2/README.md

 You can follow along the already built class or begin with the empty base `DocumentAPIBase` provided and try to implement it yourself!
 For the http layer we will use the [sparkjava framework](http://sparkjava.com/documentation)

 Let's now begin building our http wrapper code for the existing logic.
+This code is a bit different than the code from the previous session.
+The initial implementation outputted a string to the file in S3 with the timestamp of when it was generated, in this case, we will read the contents of the POST request and placed that in the file instead.

 **Creating the root resource healthcheck endpoint**